Mixed-State Topological Order under Coherent Noise: Random Rotation Noise

 The green phase boundaries with $R = 1$ in Fig.~\ref{fig:Setup_Summary}(b) demonstrate that the mixed-state topological order is remarkably stable against random rotation noise with $\vec{n}$ near the $Y$-axis ($\theta = \phi = 0$), suggesting that the QEC is possible in principle for the TC under such noise.
 This stability can be understood analytically for the pure $Y$-rotation, for which the model Eqs.~\eqref{SMModel} becomes

 In Appendix~\ref{App:StagVertexModel}, we map Eq.~\eqref{Weight_Y} to a certain vertex model called the ``staggered vertex'' model.
 We analytically compute the transfer matrix and examine the correlation length, order parameter, and anyon parameters (see Appendix.~\ref{App:StagVertexModel} for details).
 We find that the model has no phase transition for $R < 1$ and undergoes spontaneous symmetry breaking at $R = 1$.
-This suggests that double $\Z_2$ topological order persists for $R < 1$, which is consistent with previous numerical results.
+This suggests that double $\Z_2$ topological order persists for $R < 1$, which is consistent with our numerically obtained phase diagram [see Fig.~\ref{fig:Setup_Summary}(b) and Fig.~\ref{fig:CTMRG_RandRot_OPCorr}].

 For coherent information, we numerically compute $I_c^{(2)}$ from Eq.~\eqref{RandRotIc} for finite-sized systems.
 Figure~\ref{fig:YRot_Renyi2CI} shows the result for various $L_x \times L_y$ torus geometries.
 Even in small systems, $I_c^{(2)}$ converges quite well to $2\log 2$ for $R < 1$.
 At $R = 1$, we have $I_c^{(2)} = 0$ and the quantum memory is lost.
 An intriguing point to note is that $I_c^{(2)}$ goes to 1 rapidly for geometries with $\gcd(L_x, L_y) = 1$.
 This aligns with the fact that the TC with coprime geometry has an advantage in correcting stochastic Pauli-$Y$ noise~\cite{tuckett2019tailoring}.